pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 The project organization should now include the Steering Council, i.e. a group of people who are required to be involved in important organizational, technical, and process/meta level decisions and who are responsible for the overall direction of the project.

-Each individual should have clear roles and responsibilities; the roles can be categorised as follows:
+Each individual should have clear roles and responsibilities; the roles can be categorized as follows:

 - Contributor,
 - Developer,